LOCOMOTION-h2020/WILIAM_model_VENSIM/README.md

 Check the User Guide (WILIAM_User_Guide.pdf) for practical issues about how to run the model.

-For any query or suggestion contact us at: info.wiliam [@] uva.es
+Report issues through the [github list of issues](https://github.com/LOCOMOTION-h2020/WILIAM_model_VENSIM/issues).
+For any other query or suggestion contact us at: info.wiliam [@] uva.es